Why Mock Trial?

 Why should your child participate in Mock Trial as an extracurricular?
-Just like playing in a sport or being involved in drama, Mock Trial is a great academic extracurricular for high school students.
+Just like playing in a sport or being involved in debate or theater, Mock Trial is a great academic extracurricular for high school students.

+When is Mock Trial?
 Nebraska teams compete against each other regionally in October and November.
-Twelve teams advance to state finals in early December.
+Twelve teams advance to the Nebraska State Finals in early December.
+The State Champion competes in the National High School Mock Trial Competition in May.

 1. Public Speaking Skills